-My 200-hour yoga teacher training was in Alignment Yoga with a strong focus on studying human anatomy and physiology.
+I have been teaching Yoga since 2015, my training in Alignment Yoga with a strong focus on studying human anatomy and physiology.
 We looked at how the body moves naturally and most efficiently.
-I have also been a practicing massage therapist for 20 years and it is through these deeper understandings of body mechanics that I learned how to move into and teach yoga poses that build strength and stability with less of an emphasis on pure flexibility.
+I have also been a licensed massage therapist for 24 years and it is through these deeper understandings of body mechanics that I learned how to move into and teach yoga poses that build strength and stability with less of an emphasis on pure flexibility.
 “Blessed are the Stiff,” my teacher often said.
 Too much flexibility can be the cause of more harm than good as the joints can then become vulnerable to injury.

-I became certified to teach SUP (Standup Paddleboard) Yoga in fall of 2014, in San Diego, CA, with Paddleboard Bliss and started teaching classes the following summer.
-SUP Yoga requires an incredible amount of focus and at the same time allows us to be playful and have a whole lot of fun.
+I became certified to teach SUP Yoga in 2014, in San Diego, CA. SUP Yoga requires an incredible amount of focus and at the same time allows us to be playful and have a whole lot of fun.
 I find it to be a great approach to yoga as well as life in general.

-Few things make me happier than feeling strong, moving my body and inspiring others to do the same.
-Quiet, inward seeking yoga classes are powerful and useful for many, but that is definitely not what you can expect from my classes.
+Few things make me happier than feeling strong, moving my body and inspiring others while having a whole lot of fun in the process.
 I am serious about fitness but don’t take myself too seriously.
+Life is serious enough on it's own.
 If we can work hard together, get a good sweat on and feel vibrant and alive at the end of class while laughing and enjoying ourselves, it’s been a good day indeed.
 My goal is to be doing this kind of movement, both on land and on the water, for the rest of my life and inspire others to do the same.